awsdocs/amazon-workdocs-user-guide/doc_source/web_client_help.md

 If your Amazon WorkDocs administrator has enabled multi\-factor authentication \(MFA\) for your organization, you are also prompted for a passcode to finish signing in\.
 Your Amazon WorkDocs administrator provides information about how to get your passcode\.

+To reset your password, choose **Forgot password** on the sign\-in screen\.
+If you need more help with signing in, contact your Amazon WorkDocs administrator\.

 ## Enabling Single Sign\-On<a name="single_sign_on"></a>

 Amazon WorkDocs allows you to access Amazon WorkDocs from a computer that is joined to the same directory that Amazon WorkDocs is registered with, without having to enter your credentials separately\.
 If your Amazon WorkDocs administrator has enabled single sign\-on for your organization, you might need to take additional steps to enable your web browser to support single sign\-on\.
-For more information, see [Single Sign\-On for Internet Explorer and Google Chrome](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ie_sso.html) and [Single Sign\-On for Firefox](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/firefox_sso.html) in the *AWS Directory Service Administration Guide*\.
+For more information, see [Single Sign\-On for Internet Explorer and Google Chrome](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ie_sso.html) and [Single Sign\-On for Firefox](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/firefox_sso.html) in the *AWS Directory Service Administration Guide*\.

 **Note**
 Single sign\-on only works when used on a computer that is joined to the AWS Directory Service directory\.
 It can't be used on computers not joined to the directory\.